ViswasS/GDP_Group_02/README.md

 There is no automated triage mechanism to assess and prioritize cases efficiently.

 This results in overcrowding, slower response times, and delayed critical care.

+## 🚀 Recent Progress (as of Nov 7)

+- Completed Iteration 3 of Functional Requirements.
+- Implemented mock AI triage logic using `mockInfer()` for severity scoring.
+- Developed patient-side questionnaire and image upload interface.
+- Built doctor portal prototype with override functionality and case listing.
+- Structured database schema with triage case, image, and audit log tables.